adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #35 On week-5 of the 2nd-class.
 This is the last week of this class.

 #36 Going to try to finish the 5th-week tomorrow.

+#36 On the final test of the 5th-week of the Second-Class